 Applications must be accompanied by a U.S. \$50 non-refundable application fee.
 An additional fee may be assessed for the evaluation of official transcripts from colleges and universities outside of the United States.
 The candidate will be so notified.
-Application fees may be waived at the discretion of the Dean of Graduate Admissions.
+Application fees may be waived at the discretion of the Graduate Admissions Director.